 - Fate/stay night: While Emiya Shirou is usually more associated with swords, his skill with a bow is downright inhuman.
 Before he quit the archery club, he was known for getting perfect bullseyes with every shot.
 The one and only time he missed his target, he'd done so on purpose, just to see what missing the target felt like.
 There's a reason his future self was summoned as an Archer class Servant rather than a Saber.

-- A comic of 8-Bit Theater had Black Mage and Red Mage discussing on who'd win in a fight: Bullseye and Green Arrow, based on either's Improbable Aiming Skills.
-RM then said Green Arrow could shoot several arrows precisely at once.
-BM argued — and was pinned to a tree by such an attack...
+- 8-Bit Theater: One comic has Black Mage and Red Mage discussing on who'd win in a fight, Bullseye and Green Arrow, based on either's Improbable Aiming Skills.
+RM says that Green Arrow could shoot several arrows precisely at once.
+BM argues — and is pinned to a tree by such an attack...

 - Parodied in this strip of The Last Days of FOXHOUND with a shooting contest between Sniper Wolf and Revolver Ocelot.
 Ocelot shoots into his mouth and hits a bird in a nearby tree, which both of them had been taking potshots at, causing Sniper Wolf to do a Spit Take.

-- In a Better Days strip, the main character manages to shoot two men directly in the head while holding an obese man still with one arm.
+- Better Days: In one strip, the main character manages to shoot two men directly in the head while holding an obese man still with one arm.

 - Magick Chicks: As the captain of her school's Archery Club, Callista "Deadeye" Archer is naturally the best there is.
 In her very first appearance, she demonstrates why she has her distinction, by firing three arrows at once (from the rafters) and hits all three of the Hellrunes' belt buckles with perfect precision.
 But that's not all:

 Callista: (proudly) "I even took care of that nasty spider that was crawling up the redhead's skirt!"